brightzheng100/pcf-usage-report-generator/README.md

 ```

 > Tips:
-> - if the records are more than one screen, please hit ENTER to browse the rest; Key in "q" to exit
+> - If the records are more than one screen, please hit ENTER to browse the rest; Key in "q" to exit;
-> - typically, there are just few task records, depending on how the ORG uses PCF
+> - Typically, there are just few task records, depending on how the company uses PCF;
+> - The complete field list includes: year month org_guid org_name task_count total_duration_in_seconds memory_in_mb_per_instance app_guid app_name

 3. To generate Task usage report with specified ORG (e.g. dev here) and desired fields only, with a TAB separated format which will be easier for further processing: